yogeshagr/golang/gopl/gopl.md

 continue    for             import    return        var
 ```

-- In addition, there are about three dozen predeclared names like int and true
+- In addition, there are about three dozen predeclared names like "int" and
-for built-in contants, types, and functions:
+"true" for built-in contants, types, and functions:
 ```
 Constants:    true    false   iota        nil